triggermesh/aws-kinesis-channel/README.md

 Dispatcher pod may have an API connection errors on initialization so don't worry if you see a couple of restart in a status output.

-Please note that provided configurations has several hardcoded values, such as `AWS_REGION` which is set to `us-east-1` and `KINESIS_STREAM` value which is set to `triggermesh` which may differs for setups with customized MQ.
+Please note that provided configurations has several hardcoded values, such as `AWS_REGION` which is set to `us-east-1` and `KINESIS_STREAM` value which is set to `triggermesh`.

 ## Development